-Development of electrostatic discharges on the battery or on your body or on clothes can be avoided if you consider the information below.
+The development of electrostatic discharges on the battery or on your body or on clothes can be avoided if you consider the information below:

 Do not wipe the battery with an arid fabric especially made of synthetic material.

-Rubbing on surfaces of plastic material (battery jars are typically made of plastic materials) causes electrostatic charges.
+Rubbing on surfaces of plastic material (battery jars are typically made of plastic material) causes electrostatic charges.